 Typically, surgery is the best treatment for all forms of compartment syndrome, including acute and chronic cases.
 If prompt diagnosis and swift actions are taken, there is a strong chance for recovery of both the muscles and nerves inside the compartment.
 Nevertheless, the injury that has lead to the syndrome will impact the overall prognosis.

 A compartment syndrome injury frequently arises from trauma, such as a car accident, motorcycle accident, slip and fall accident, bicycle accident, or recreational injury.
 It can also happen secondary to a surgical procedure.

 Depending on the cause of the injury, the injured person may have legal rights to be compensated for the injury.
 Recoverable damages include money payouts for pain and suffering, disability, medical bills, and lost wages.

 Medical Malpractice Cases for Compartment Syndrome

 Compartment syndrome may result due to the negligence of a doctor or surgery during a surgical procedure.
-While it may be a possible complication of a surgery, it is essential that the doctor promptly diagnose and treat the condition before it worsens.
+While it may be a possible complication of surgery, it is essential that the doctor promptly diagnose and treat the condition before it worsens.
 A misdiagnosis can lead to serious permanent damage to the patient.

 The nursing staff in a hospital also has the duty to contact a doctor if the syndrome is suspected so that an urgent physical examination can be performed.
 Many times, the only treatment is emergency surgery to repair the condition.

 If there is a delay in diagnosis and treatment, there can be permanent nerve injury and loss of muscle function.
-In more extreme circumstances, there might be a requirement for a limb to be amputated if every muscle within the compartment have died.
+In more extreme circumstances, there might be a requirement for a limb to be amputated if every muscle within the compartment has died.